andyharless/ngdplt_cat/README.md

 - Ultimately, like any option, it should be priced, with premium reflected in issue price (along with, in the other direction, time value of wealth)

 Bias
-- If (likely given Fed's target) NGDP rises less that 5%/year in the long run, value of NGDPLT will predictably go down, and value of INGDP will go up
+- If (likely given Fed's target) NGDP rises less that 5%/year in the long run, value of NGDPLT will predictably go down, and value of INGDP will go up.
+[This is less clear now, as of 2023.
+It's possible that the inflation rate will be higher than 2% going forward or that real growth will be as high as 3%, but given slow underlying labor force growth and the Fed's impliict commitment to its inflation target, both of these possibilities still seem unlikely to me, at least in the longer run assuming that the Fed won't explicitly change its inflation target.]
-- Maybe ultimately need to offer interest payments on NGDPLT ("staking")
+- Maybe ultimately need to offer interest payments on NGDPLT ("staking" in a very rough sense).
+If interest rates remain significantly above zero, we should ultimately expect both tokens to earn interest (but with a higher rate on NGDPLT), since the pair can in theory be arbitraged with interest-bearing US dollar instruments.

 Avoiding Deflation
 - Limit circulation and keep a large uncirculated reserve to credibly avoid exceeding peg price